xusoo/shortcutstoolbar.koplugin/README.md

 Supported action sources:

 - `System action`: runs a dispatcher action directly.
+Best for standard KOReader actions; limited to what the dispatcher exposes.
 - `Menu action`: records and replays a KOReader menu path.
+Works for any menu item without coding, but can break if the menu structure changes between versions.
 - `Patch callback`: executes a Lua callback registered by a startup patch.
+Most flexible option, but requires writing Lua code in a patch file.

 ## Patch API